skyfox69/jsapi/README.md

 - [api_operation!](#the-api_operation-method-1)
 - [api_definitions](#the-api-definitions-method)

-These methods can be integrated by inheriting from `Jsapi::Controller::Base` or including `Jsapi::Controller::Methods`, for example:
+These methods can be integrated into a controller class by inheriting from `Jsapi::Controller::Base` or including `Jsapi::Controller::Methods`, for example:

 ```ruby
   class FooController < Jsapi::Controller::Base
     # ...
   end
 ```

-or

 ```ruby
   class FooController < ActionController::API